advename/The-React-Library-guide/README.md

 ### 4.0.1 – Local Development
 We haven't checked the `<Button>` component a single time, to see if it's actually working.
 Therefore, we have to somehow render it in a browser.

-There are many development approaches, with each their advantage and disadvantages.
+There are many development approaches, with each their advantages and disadvantages.

 #### Demo application
 A straightforward solution is to install a demo `create-react-app` application, putting it in a `/demo` folder in the root directory.
 Then, simply include the components by their paths, e.g., `import { Button } from "./../src/components/Button"`.